A concert like this is like Christmas for me.

 SOUNDS THAT BRING BACK MEMORIES

-At this concert a few days before Christmas, the musicians play catchy works from early baroque and the Renaissance, interspersed with folk songs and Christmas carols.
+At this concert, the musicians play catchy works from early baroque and the Renaissance, interspersed with folk songs and Christmas carols.
 Sounds and melodies are often the best way to reach someone’s subconscious and to touch on memories that seemed lost.